SRvSaha/CoWinVaccineSlotFinder/README.md

 - *FOR DEVELOPERS TO BUILD/MODIFY* [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.408-windows-x64-installer) is required

-Currently, searching using the the [calenderByDistrict API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/Appointment%20Availability%20APIs/calendarByDistrict) and [calendarByPin API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/calendarByPin) are integrated to get all the available slots in a particular district/PINCode and to book the slot on First-Come-First-Serve Basis, the
+Currently, searching using the [calenderByDistrict API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/Appointment%20Availability%20APIs/calendarByDistrict) and [calendarByPin API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/calendarByPin) are integrated to get all the available slots in a particular district/PINCode and to book the slot on First-Come-First-Serve Basis, the
  [appointmentSchedule API](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-protected-v2#/Vaccination%20Appointment%20APIs/schedule) is used.

 We have got endpoints of both the Public and Protected APIs from APISetu, but a general observation was the Public APIs return stale data as caching is done for around 30 minutes and there is API throttling of 100 requests/5 minutes from 1 IP Address.